 Sample Answer

 The offering of credit to customers could have a positive impact on the profitability of James’ Jackets.
-The ability of customers to purchase on credit may act as an incentive for some customers to purchase inventory or purchase additional inventory in larger quantities.
+The ability of customers to purchase on credit may act as an incentive for new customers to purchase inventory or current customers may purchase inventory in larger quantities leading to increased revenue and net profit.

 However, the offering of credit to customers could also have a negative effect on the profitability of James’ Jackets due to the incurring of bad debts and the additional wages costs associated with the debt collection process.